 Anyone who spends any significant time “under the bar” is going to eventually want to know what their 1 rep max is.
 The problem is that you’re likely not hitting the gym to go for a new max anytime soon, nor should you even attempt a new max that often.
 If you know how to calculate your one rep max, this might not be an issue.
 The problem is that not many know the proper formula.
-Lucky for you, we have a one rep max calculator below to make it easy.
+Lucky for you, we have a ORM Calculator below to make it easy.

 All you have to do is enter the weight you used into the max rep calculator below, then select how many reps you did.
 You’ll then be given: